Olivia Benson: Reception

 Hargitay has won a number of awards for her role as Benson: 'Individual Achievement for Best Female Lead' and 'Outstanding Female Lead' Gracie Awards in 2004 and 2009 respectively, an Emmy for 'Outstanding Lead Actress in a Drama Series' in 2006, a Prism Award for 'Performance in a Drama Series Episode' in 2006, and a Golden Globe for 'Best Performance by an Actress in a Television Series' in 2005.
 Of her Emmy win, Hargitay commented: "It makes me only want to be better.
 Now I'm an Emmy winner.
 I have to step it up."

 The San Francisco Chronicle's John Carman called Hargitay "the show's weakest performer" when the series originally premiered in 1999.
 In 2006, however, fellow San Francisco Chronicle writer Jean Gonick deemed Benson a suitable role model for teenage girls, calling her "courageous and strong, and unspeakably gorgeous", and writing that "Olivia Benson is our own special hero.
 She battles evil, avenges her mother, faces her demons but refuses to date them."
 In 2001, Entertainment Weeklys Ken Tucker criticized Benson and Stabler as "the most naive, bleeding heart molester busters in America."

 A poll on the Hallmark Channel voted her second-greatest detective in the Law & Order franchise, only being beaten by Law & Order: Criminal Intents Robert Goren (Vincent D'Onofrio).
 Benson appeared in Comcast's list of TV's Most Intriguing Characters and also in the website's list of TV's Top Cops.
 She was included in TV Guides list of "TV's Sexiest Crime Fighters".
 UGO Networks placed "the hard-charging detective" among the "fifty greatest fictional detectives of all time".
 A 2015 poll released by Trailer Park, Inc. in conjunction with QC Strategy ranked Benson as the No. 1 "favourite female television character".

 Appearances on other shows

-Benson appears on seven episodes of Law & Order, one episode of Law & Order: Trial by Jury, three episodes of Chicago P.D. and one episode of Chicago Fire.
+Benson appears on eight episodes of Law & Order, one episode of Law & Order: Trial by Jury, three episodes of Chicago P.D. and one episode of Chicago Fire.